Senator Dean Heller Draws 2018 Primary Challenger

-There may be no politician who has been damaged more by the failed effort to repeal Obamacare than Nevada senator Dean Heller.
+There may be no politician who has emerged more badly wounded from the failed effort to repeal Obamacare than Nevada senator Dean Heller.
 And now he has a primary challenger to add to his mounting woes.

 Danny Tarkanian, son of legendary UNLV basketball coach Jerry Tarkanian, announced on Tuesday morning’s Fox & Friends that he would oppose Heller for the Republican nomination next year.
 “So many people have contacted me over the last couple of months saying you’ve got to run against Dean Heller,” Tarkanian said.
 “They understand as I do that we’re never going to make America great again unless we have senators in office that fully support President Trump and his ‘America First’ agenda.”